vahana/_prf/README.md

 and navigate to http://localhost:6543 we will see the standard pyramid app.
 Boring.

+Lets install `httpie` to use it for doing requests to our endpoints.
+Feel free to use curl or any other http client as long as it supports CRUDs.

-Lets add prf to the mix!
+And lets add prf to the mix!

 ```
 pip install git+https://github.com/vahana/prf